Thousands of shoes are on sale for Prime Day — plus up to 66% off fashion finds

 Adidas Victory Bucket Hat

-Stay protected from harmful sun rays while out and about this summer with this Adidas bucket hat that is now 25 percent off.
+Stay protected from harmful sun rays while out and about this summer with this Adidas bucket hat that is now 25% off.

-Shop back-to-school early, or make packing for a summer vacation a breeze by gifting your little one this backpack with their favorite character on it.
+Shop for back to school early — or make packing for a summer vacation a breeze — by gifting your little one this backpack with their favorite character on it.
 Reviewers agree that you get more bang for your buck, as the price is worth the size of this bag.

+For the man who's always on the move, these leggings have been rated as "lightweight and breathable," making them an ideal pant for runs, hikes and everyday activities like running errands.
+At 33% off, this deal is hard to pass up.

+Whether playing a game of pick-up basketball or going on a run at your local park, be sure to shop these athletic shorts that range from five to 25% off.

 For more of the best Amazon Prime Day 2022 deals and coverage, check out: